couchbase/sync_gateway/examples/ssl/README.md

 You should now have two files:

 * `privkey.pem`: the private key. **This needs to be kept secure** -- anyone who has this data can impersonate your server.
 * `cert.pem`: the public certificate.
 You'll want to embed a copy of this in an application that connects to your server, so it can verify that it's actually connecting to your server and not some other server that also has a cert with the same hostname.
-The SSL client API you're using should have a function to either register a trusted 'root certificate', or to check whether two certificates have the same key.
+The TLS client API you're using should have a function to either register a trusted 'root certificate', or to check whether two certificates have the same key.

-Then just add the `"SSLCert"` and `"SSLKey"` properties to your Sync Gateway configuration file, as shown up above.
+Then just add the `tls_cert_path` and `tls_key_path` properties to your Sync Gateway configuration file, as shown up above.